IBM/SalesEnablement-test-repo/docs/Part 3/03 Clickthru-AIXvsi.md

 8. Click **Create**.

 The AIX PowerVS instance is now being provisioned.
 This process took approximately 40 minutes.
 Notice the value under the **Status** column of the **Virtual server instances** table.
 After the status changes to an **Active** state, the instance is ready to be accessed.

-In the next Part of the demonstration script, learn how to use the IBM Cloud Portal to manage PowerVS instances.